-A New Leaf Publications (ANLP) is the general publishing arm of Marijuana Anonymous World Services (MAWS), a nonprofit California Corporation.
+A New Leaf Publications (ANLP) is the publishing department of Marijuana Anonymous World Services (MAWS), a California nonprofit corporation.

-A New Leaf Publications oversees and administers the publication, distribution and business of A New Leaf (ANL).
-A New Leaf is the Marijuana Anonymous newsletter published for the purpose of carrying the message of recovery and service, in print, to the society of Marijuana Anonymous.
+A New Leaf Publications oversees and administers the publication, distribution, and business of MA World Service Conference-approved and other literature and publications, as well as A New Leaf (ANL), the Marijuana Anonymous newsletter published for the purpose of carrying the message of recovery and service to the society of Marijuana Anonymous and to entities outside of MA.
+Additionally, ANLP archives masters of all of the literature mentioned above.